valancej/CIS-Docker/README.md

 When creating Dockerfiles make sure the `USER` instruction exists.
 This can be achieved with an Anchore policy by checking for the `USER` instruction, as well as checking to make sure the effective user is not root.

+### 4.2 Use trusted base images for containers (Not Scored)

+Ensure that container images come from trusted sources.
+Official repositories are Docker images curated and optimized by the Docker community or vendor.
+As an organizational best practice, setting up a trusted Docker registry where your developers are allowed to push and pull images from is seen as secure.
+Configuration and use of Docker Content trust with Notary is helpful when achieving this.

+Anchore helps with this when built in with a secure CI pipeline.
+As an example, once an image has been built, it is then scanned and analyzed by Anchore, if it passes Anchore policies it is now safe to be pushed to a designated trusted Docker registry.
+If the image does not pass Anchore checks, it does not get pushed to a registry.
+Anchore policies can be set up to make sure base images are coming from trusted registries as well.

+### 4.3 Do not install unnecessary packages in the container (Not Scored)

 ## 5 Container Runtime